SFNet: Faster and Accurate Semantic Segmentation via Semantic Flow: Experiment

 As shown in Table~\ref{table:uds_sota_speed_acc}, our methods using DFNet backbones achieve \textit{relatively 10\% mIoU improvements} over DF-Seg baselines.
-When equipping with the ResNet-18 backbone, our SFNet achieves 76.5\% mIoU while running at 20 FPS.
-When adopting STDC-V2 backbone, our SFNet-Lite achieves the best speed and accuracy trade-off.
+When equipped with the ResNet-18 backbone, our SFNet achieves 76.5\% mIoU while running at 20 FPS.
+When adopting the STDC-V2 backbone, our SFNet-Lite achieves the best speed and accuracy trade-off.